m-kovalsky/MiniModelBuilder/README.md

 The MiniModelBuilder_Create.cs script is the code that actually creates the mini-model.
 The other script is essentially creating the recipe for your mini-model.
 This script reads the recipe and dynamically makes all the changes to create your mini-model.

+## Instructions for using the program

+* For navigation, either use the 'Next' button or click directly on a particular step.
+* Only Step 1 is necessary.
+All other steps are optional.
+* Always click the 'Save' button after making a change.
+If the 'Save' button is not pressed, your changes will not be saved.

 ## Features

 * Step 1: Select which objects you need in your mini model.
 Object dependencies are automatically added to your mini model.